Sam Stoneley. Let's Connect

 Created by nickvourd

-I decided to tackle each image individually and first began with the file Thepassword_is_the_small_name_of_the_actor_named_Hanks.jpg as there was a obvious clue of "The password is the small name of the actor named Hanks" and the image had "TOM" written on Tom Hanks’ head.
+Tackling each image individually, I first began with the file Thepassword_is_the_small_name_of_the_actor_named_Hanks.jpg.
+There was an obvious clue within the title, and the image itself prominently had TOM written across Tom Hanks’ head.

 Enter passphrase: TOM